openghg/openghg/doc/source/tutorials/local/Managing_object_store/Changing_object_store.rst

 local_store = "/home/gareth/openghg_store"
 ```

-To update the path to the object store all I need to do is change the path after `local_store = `.
-Say I want to move the store to another folder in my home directory, I can just update the path like so
+To update the path to the object store change the path after `local_store = `.
+To move the store to another folder in my home directory, I can just update the path like so

 ```toml
 user_id = "6dea284d-888a-4cd6-974e-f8888c4b7be3"